AndreLeEEEEE/Auto232/README.md

 on the software side.
 Now on the hardware side, Rick is planning to embed a strain of the detector in a 3D printed "case".
 The metal bracket that's supposed to hold up the detector didn't exactly fit, so we're also waiting on that to be remade.

+Update 7/6/2021: Apparently we won't need the bracket to hold the hardware in place.
+The installation will be handled by something else.